LLoadout/microsoftgraph/README.md

 });
 ```

 The package will search for a session variable name `microsoftgraph-token` for establishing the connection.
-So please provide this variable
+So please provide this variable with your token as value

 ## If you want to send mail with the package then do this additional steps: